-The Company has appointed Troy Asset Management ('Troy') as its Investment Manager and is managed by Sebastian Lyon with the assistance of Charlotte Yonge and the help of Troy's wider investment team.
+The Company has appointed Troy Asset Management ('Troy') as its Investment Manager and is co-managed by Sebastian Lyon and Charlotte Yonge with the help of Troy's wider investment team.

 Discount Management

 The Company's discount and premium control policy is enshrined in its Articles of Association.
 The Company's policy is to ensure that its shares always trade close to net asset value.
 This is achieved through a combination of share buybacks at a small discount to net asset value or the issue of shares at a small premium to net asset value where demand exceeds supply.